 - senior management and admin/finance/HR staff salaries

 We will consider core costs in exceptional circumstances e.g. where there is a strong case to support an organisation through a particular crisis period.
-Email us if you are not certain.
+Contact us for more information.

 7. How are applications assessed?